samclark/pinboard/README.md

 npm install
 ```

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `npm run build:prod` flag for a production build.

 ```
-ng build --aot
+npm run build
 ```

 ### Running Unit Tests